Related Projects – Get Data From Partners` Projects

 The Ontario Marginalization Index (ON-Marg) can be used to understand inequalities in health and other social problems related to health among either population groups or geographic areas across Ontario.

-- material deprivation: Includes indicators such as % unemployment and % without a high school degree.
+- Material Resources (previously called ‘Material Deprivation’): Includes indicators such as % unemployment and % without a high school degree.

-- dependency: Includes indicators such as % seniors and % not participating in the labour force.
+- Age and Labour Force (previously called ‘Dependency’): Includes indicators such as % seniors and % not participating in the labour force.

 ON-Marg combines a wide range of area-level census indicators into four distinct dimensions of marginalization in Ontario: